ELETTRA-SincrotroneTrieste/qumbia-svg/index.md

 > qmake INSTALL_ROOT=/usr/local/qumbia-svg

-The default prefix is */usr/local/cumbia-libs*
+The default prefix is */usr/local/cumbia-libs* (includes in */usr/local/cumbia-libs/include/qumbia-svg/*, libs in */usr/local/cumbia-libs/lib/* and so forth)

 ### Are you ready?